We are Positive about Dyslexia

 What we can do to help you.

-Positive Dyslexia was set up in order to raise awareness of dyslexia and co-occuring difficulties and support the needs of both Adults and Children.
+Positive Dyslexia was set up in 2016 in order to raise awareness of dyslexia and co-occuring difficulties and support the needs of both Adults and Children.
 We can also help employers, schools and parents.

-Katrina Cochrane, has spent nearly 25 years in education - 18 years as a a Dyslexia Specialist.
-She spent 14 years with Dyslexia Action as Principal and Southern Regional Manager and 4 with the British Dyslexia Association as Head of Education and Policy.
-She has during that time worked as a Diagnostic Assessor and Trainer as well as a tutor for teachers on the Dyslexia Action PostGraduate Diploma course.
-(Dyslexia).
-She has co-written two books on Dyslexia and presented many training sessions and webinars.
+Katrina Cochrane, has spent nearly 25 years in education - this is her 20th year as a a Dyslexia Specialist.
+She spent 14 years with Dyslexia Action as Principal and Southern Regional Manager then 4 with the British Dyslexia Association as Head of Education and Policy.
+She has been a tutor for teachers on the Dyslexia Action PostGraduate Diploma course.
+(Dyslexia) and has just finished writing the new Level 7 course for specialist teachers for the BDA .
+Katrina is an Associate Trainer and Assessor for the BDA as well as her own work with Positive Dyslexia.
+Katrina has co-written two books on Dyslexia and presented many training sessions and webinars and was very proud to receive an award at the last BDA Awards Dinner for going "Above and Beyond".

 Fully DBS checked